Nullness User Guide (draft)

 are as you would expect from what we have seen.
 For example,

-means a list where each element is a reference to a string object and can't be
+element is a reference to a String

 @NullMarked